thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 • **Ticket Machine:** Python 3.7, Firebase (Real-Time Databases), Raspberry Pi | Dependencies: PyreBase, Pandas, NumPy

 ### Files and SubDirectories
-• **Mobile Application:** This directory contains the Dart code, and afilliated resources for building the flutter application
+• **Mobile Application:** This directory contains the Dart code and afilliated resources for building the flutter application
 <br>
 • **Ticketing Machine:** This directory contains the Python3 code for designing the hand-held ticketing machine, and DB